 For my wife Christina and I, that place is Gidleigh Park, when our two daughters were young and the pressure of our publishing business kept us all busy, this was our bolthole.
 The house and location provided the peace and tranquility which we all needed so much, and our love affair with Gidleigh Park and Devon began.

 In 2005, we were delighted to became the custodians of this wonderful country house hotel, and took on the task of renewing the interiors to create an ambiance that really felt luxurious and comforting.
 The result of this labour of love is the Gidleigh Park that you will experience today, a wonderful historic house that fulfills and indeed we hope exceeds your expectations at every level.

 The warmth of the house is further enhanced for us by the very special team of people who will welcome you, never pompous, always genuinely caring, nothing is ever too much trouble.
-The food here at Gidleigh Park, under the direction of Michael Caines MBE, continues to impress more and more each year and we consider ourselves very privileged to have him and his team with us.
+The food here at Gidleigh Park, under the direction of Michael Wignall, proves to be incredibly impressive and we consider ourselves very privileged to have him and his team with us.